Tracking performance

 • Is nurturing contributing to recycling success?

-• Should you create new flows for underserved segments?
+• Should you create new workflows for underserved segments?

-• Should you retire flows that aren’t working?
+• Should you retire workflows that aren’t working?

-• What have you learned that should inform future flows?
+• What have you learned that should inform future workflows?

 This is when you step back and assess whether your nurturing strategy is working.